uvaai/pdp/_schedules/1 Fall 2023/index.md

 TA at the start of your absense.
 Any exceptions or extensions required for this will need to be discussed with course staff (so not your TA).
 See the extension policy below for more details.

-If you are experiencing coronavirus-related symptoms, but are feeling fit enough otherwise, you should do a self-test.
-If the self-test is negative, you can and should still come to campus.
-If the self-test is positive, you should report in sick, like described above, but work from home instead.
-When contacting your group TA, do also mention that you are absent because of a positive self-test, so we know you are working from home.

 ### Extension policy and late days